-The basic thing to do is arranging the space and layout of your warehouse.
+The basic thing to do warehouse management is arranging the space and layout of your warehouse.
 Plan the utilization of each space in your warehouse.
 Make sure it facilitates the movement of goods.
 Mark every shelf to minimize confusion while storing and picking up stuff.
 And most importantly, make sure your warehouse has enough space for forklifts or pallet jacks to mobilize.

-Place your fast moving items in areas that are easily accessible, for example near the shipping, staging, and receiving area.
+Place your fast-moving items in areas that are easily accessible, for example near the shipping, staging, and receiving area.
 This will greatly save a lot of time and energy, so your staff will be able to handle more tasks.

-To easily identify the fast moving items (and the slow ones), consider using an automated inventory solution.
+To easily identify the fast-moving items (and the slow ones), consider using an automated inventory solution.
 The system can also help you analyze demands and trends so you can make better business decisions.

 Avoid inventory shrinkage by improving the security of your warehouse.
 Provide access cards for staff in charge of managing inventory.
 Install CCTVs in every aisle of the warehouse to keep an eye on who goes in and out of the warehouse.
 In order to be able to distinguish between your staff and unauthorized visitors, we suggest you to require your staff to wear their uniforms and ID cards.

 Make sure all your items already have SKUs and barcodes.
 It’s also important to re-check your inventory to see if there are duplicate labels.
 To simplify the tracking and picking processes, use an integrated inventory management system that is integrable with SKU or barcode scanners.